rkgallaway/module-7/curriculum/class-31/lab/README.md

 ## Learning Outcomes

 - Learn React context functionality and gain overall React fluency.
-- Gain provicency in reading documentation by using a new component Library.
+- Gain provicency in reading documentation by using a new component library.
 - Practice JavaScript array manipulation by implementing pagination.
 - Gain React testing fluency.